What Are Airport and Airline Codes?

 • KSML – Kosher meal

-I have put together a full list of these airline meal codes and again, you can download this list totally for free for your own reference.
+I have put together a full list of these airline meal codes and you can download my complete list of airline meal codes to help you identify the different special meal options available when booking a flight.

 Airport and airline codes serve a few key purposes: